Stormborn: At Winterfell

 Jon receives Daenerys' message.
 Sansa and Davos advocate refusal, but Davos notes that dragonfire can stop the undead.
 After receiving Sam's information about dragonglass on Dragonstone, Jon decides to go, despite uniform opposition from his loyalists.
 Jon names Sansa as regent, surprising her, and threatens Littlefinger to stop pursuing Sansa when he tries to ingratiate himself with Jon.

 In the Riverlands

 Arya goes to an inn where she encounters Hot Pie.
-After him telling her that Jon has retaken Winterfell, she decides to head north.
-She's beset by a wolfpack, the alpha being her direwolf Nymeria, who she drove off years earlier ("The Kingsroad").
+After he tells her that Jon has retaken Winterfell, she decides to head north.
+She's beset by a wolfpack, the leader of the pack being her direwolf Nymeria, whom she drove off years earlier ("The Kingsroad").
 Arya invites her north but Nymeria instead leaves her be with Arya stating, “That’s not you.”

 In King's Landing

-Cersei appeals to all the lords of Westeros, including House Tyrell's former bannermen, for support against Daenerys, who Cersei portrays as a dangerous foreign invader.
+Cersei appeals to the lords of Westeros, including House Tyrell's former bannermen, for support against Daenerys, who Cersei portrays as a dangerous foreign invader.
 Jaime offers to make Randyll Tarly Warden of the South if he becomes Jaime's second-in-command.
-Qyburn demonstrates a scorpion, a projectile weapon able to pierce dragon skulls.
+Randyll argues that his house has been always loyal to Olenna and the Tyrells.
+Qyburn shows Cersei a scorpion, a projectile weapon able to pierce dragon skulls.